Skip to main content

 Blue Apron: Blue Apron offers live chat and email support on weekdays, with more limited weekend availability.
 Phone support has been phased out for most U.S. accounts.
 The self-service portal handles skips and pauses, though the cancel flow requires navigating several confirmation screens.
 Refund processing is reliable; credits typically appear within 48 hours.

 CookUnity: CookUnity offers chat and email support with response times typically under 10 minutes during business hours.
 The account portal is clean, you can pause, change meal count, manage dietary preferences, and cancel without talking to anyone.
-Refunds for delivery issues (damaged containers, temperature problems) are processed within 24–48 hours.
+Refunds for delivery issues (damaged containers, temperature problems) are processed within 24 to 48 hours.

 Customer service: comparable.
 Blue Apron: Adequate, chat support is helpful but weekday-only.
 No phone option.
 Cancel flow is deliberately multi-step.
 CookUnity: Good, fast chat, clean self-service.
 Dietary preference management is especially well-handled for a rotating menu.